id-prawito/assignment/state-js/README.md

 ## Run

-To preview the result of assignment JS, you run in terminal `node homeworkJS`.
+To preview the result of assignment JS, you can run in terminal `node homeworkJS`.